Have you been considering radiant floor heating for your home or building? If so, you’ve come to the right place.

 Summary: Are Heated Floors Worth It?

 When remodeling your bathroom, radiant floor heating is especially worth thinking about.
 You will save a lot on the labor cost if the flooring is being lifted up and changed anyway.
-The comfort and the cost savings of running the system on your heating bills will work out to your advantage in a longer run.
+The comfort and the cost savings of running the system on your heating bills will work out to your advantage in the longer run.

 > ESTIMATE your underfloor heating RUNNING COST HERE